kyma-project/serverless/docs/user/00-20-configure-serverless.md

        --from-literal=registryAddress={REGISTRY_URL}
    ```

+> [!TIP]
->**TIP:** In case of DockerHub, usually the Docker registry address is the same as the account name.
+> In case of DockerHub, usually the Docker registry address is the same as the account name.

 Examples: